For Black homeowners, a common conundrum with appraisals

 To determine a property’s value, appraisers assess its condition, size and location, among other factors.
 They also use similar properties that have been recently sold as a key basis for comparison.

-Appraisers are regulated by state agencies, which are then regulated by the Appraisal Subcommittee of the Federal Financial Institutions Examinations Council, a body that coordinates with banking regulators.
+Appraisers are regulated by state agencies, which are then regulated by the appraisal subcommittee of the Federal Financial Institutions Examinations Council, a body that coordinates with banking regulators.

 While appraisers generally defend their practice and say instances of alleged bias are still rare, the industry has taken note of the complaints.